dialog-semiconductor/BLE_SDK6_examples/features/detect_source_of_reset/Readme.md

 ### Initial Setup

-For the initial setup, please refer to [this section](https://support.dialog-semiconductor.com/resource/da1458x-example-setup).
+For the initial setup of the project that involves linking the SDK to this SW example, please follow the Readme [here](__Github sdk6 readme link__).

 ### How it works